 2) Recover Files from System Partition.

 If you have to reset PC or reinstall Windows in the end, you might need to recover data from the system partition beforehand.
 In this case, we suggest using bootable data recovery software to help you.
-And MiniTool Power Data Recovery Deluxe is such a piece of software that offers bootable data recovery tool to get lost data back even if Windows cannot boot.
+And MiniTool Partition Wizard Pro Ultimate is such a piece of software that offers bootable data recovery tool to get lost data back even if Windows cannot boot.
 Click the button below to get one copy now.

-Step 2.
-When you get the software main interface, choose Damaged Partition Recovery module.
+- When you get the software main interface, select the actual C drive and choose Data Recovery module.

 When you have made either data rescue operation, you can go ahead and try the solutions listed below without worries.